dappsnation/akita-ng-fire/doc/utils.md

 # Utils

-akita-ng-fire provide some utils method to improve your experience with Akita and Firebase.
+akita-ng-fire provide some utility methods to improve your experience with Akita and Firebase.

 ## Utils for Service

-Utils methods for services are functions that you can `bind` with the service to extends it's interface.
+Utils methods for services are functions that you can `bind` with the service to extends its interface.

-This is useful to keep the impact for `akita-ng-fire` on your bundle size as low as possible.
+This is useful to keep the impact of `akita-ng-fire` on your bundle size as low as possible.

 ## syncWithRouter

 `syncWithRouter` is used for [subcollections with router](./cookbook/subcollection.md).
-It synchronizes your stor with a subcollection which document parent's ID is provided as router params.
+It synchronizes your store with a subcollection which document parent ID is provided as router param.

 ```typescript
 import {